NyokoDev/NullReferenceCatcher/README.md

 Installation
 To install the NullReferenceCatcher mod, follow these steps:

-Download the mod from the Steam Workshop or from the Colossal Order forums.
+Download the mod from the Steam Workshop
-Extract the mod files to the "Addons/Mods" folder in your Cities: Skylines installation directory.
 Launch the game and enable the mod in the content manager.
 Usage
 To use the NullReferenceCatcher mod, simply play the game as you normally would.
 If a null reference exception occurs, the mod will catch it and provide you with detailed information about the issue.
 Use this information to fix the issue and continue playing the game.